 Figure IV-14 shows the percentage of children in female-headed households by census tract in Seal Beach.
 Only two tracts in Seal Beach, Census Tract 995.11 and 995.12, have 20-40% of children in female-headed households.
-The remainder of the city falls into the lowest category with fewer than 20% of children in female-headed households.
-It is estimated that the total female-headed households in Seal Beach makes up only 6% of households, and of those only 1.8% of those are female-headed households with children.
-This is significantly lower than regional statistics; it is estimated that about 16% of households in Orange County are female single parent households.
-Approximately 20% of households in Orange County are single-parent households with children.
+The remainder of the city falls into the lowest category with fewer than 20% of children in female-headed households in Seal Beach makes up only 6% of households, and of those only 1.8% of those are female-headed households with children.
+This is significantly lower than regional statistics; it is estimated that about 16% of households in Orange County are female single parent households with children.
 For more information on female-headed households in Seal Beach refer to Section II.
-F., Special Needs.
+F, Special Needs.